marcelfarrres/OperativeSystems1/README.md

         ├── /playlists
         │   ├── /kabanaMusic
         │   │   └── Beautiful Day.mp3
+        │   │   └── Wonderwall - Remastered.mp3  <------ This file is an empty text file with the name of the song.
         │   ├── /mamoKingz
         │   │   ├── Linger.mp3   <----------
         │   │   ├── Luka.mp3